uwctri/AudioRecorder/README.md

 ## Call Outs

+* Feature Request - Show audio levels in the Toast pop-up.
+This would be a good indicator that the user's mic is working as expected and that they are capturing both audio streams as they expect.

 * Some end-users experience issues if they quickly toggle recording on/off due to a known race condition.
 This will be corrected in a future release.

 * Due to limitations in the js implementation of `mediaDevices.getDisplayMedia` in some browsers only chrome and chrome-derivatives are supported.
 Errors exist to inform end-users of this.